A Zero Trust Approach to Meet Today’s Network Security Demands

 Evolving from VPN to a More Secure ZTNA Model

 Many enterprises and government agencies use virtual private networks (VPNs) when employees work remotely or travel.
-Traditional VPNs have a number of limitations, however, including scalability and their lack of integrated security.
-VPN technology was ideally created for corporate-based applications, not cloud environments, and access to a company’s network via the internet poses a significant threat to the network, users, and devices.
+However, traditional VPNs have several limitations, including scalability and a lack of integrated security.
+VPN technology was created for corporate-based applications, not cloud environments.
+Access to a company’s network via the internet poses a significant threat to the network, users, and devices.
 VPNs grant an authenticated user complete access to the network, which increases the company’s exposure to cyber threats.

-There are several factors driving ZTNA adoption ranging from Covid-19 and remote work to the proliferation of IoT devices, regulatory privacy changes, and technology consolidation.
+There are several factors driving ZTNA adoption, ranging from remote work to the proliferation of IoT devices, regulatory privacy changes, and technology consolidation.

-• Cloud Adoption and Multicloud.
-With the continued adoption of cloud services, it has become increasingly critical for organizations to secure access to cloud-based applications and resources, while, as we discussed, allowing people to still do their jobs.
-ZTNA allows organizations to authenticate and authorize users and devices before granting access to specific cloud services, regardless of location.
+- Cloud Adoption and Multicloud: With the continued adoption of cloud services, it has become increasingly critical for organizations to secure access to cloud-based applications and resources while allowing people to still do their jobs.
+ZTNA enables organizations to authenticate and authorize users and devices before granting access to specific cloud services, regardless of location.

-• Software-Defined Perimeters (SDP).
-More organizations have been adopting Software-Defined Perimeters, which provide dynamic, specific access controls based on user identity, device posture, and other contextual elements.
+- Software-Defined Perimeters (SDP): An increasing number of organizations have been adopting Software-Defined Perimeters, which provide dynamic, specific access controls based on user identity, device posture, and other contextual elements.
 This secure micro-segmented access to particular resources reduces the attack surface and prevents lateral movement within the network.
-ZTNA works nicely with an SDP practice.
+ZTNA complements an SDP framework effectively.

-• Remote Workforce Security.
-As we know, the remote work practices that were adopted during the COVID-19 pandemic are either lingering or are here to stay.
-ZTNA has become a relied-upon security measure for organizations to enable secure remote access and mobile users to corporate resources while ensuring that only authorized users can connect to sensitive data and applications.
+- Remote Workforce Security: ZTNA has become a relied-upon security measure for organizations to enable secure remote access and mobile users to access corporate resources while ensuring only authorized users can connect to sensitive data and applications.

-• The Rise of Hacks, Malware, and Ransomware.
-Companies are seeking continuous monitoring and analytics to prevent and detect threats.
-Certain ZTNA solutions have advanced monitoring and analytics capabilities, allowing organizations to detect anomalies and potential security threats in real-time, and to take proactive measures to mitigate these risks.
+- The Rise of Hacks, Malware, and Ransomware: Enterprise customers require continuous monitoring and analytics to prevent and detect threats.
+Certain ZTNA solutions have advanced monitoring and analytics capabilities, allowing organizations to detect anomalies and potential security threats in real-time and to take proactive measures to mitigate these risks.

 The Business Benefits of ZTNA